 Brownsboro is a very small city located in the state of Texas.
 With a population of 1,292 people and two associated neighborhoods, Brownsboro is the 786th largest community in Texas.
 Much of the housing stock in Brownsboro was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Brownsboro economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Brownsboro, where the median household income is $65,250.00.

-The percentage of adults in Brownsboro who are college-educated is close to the national average for all communities of 21.84%: 18.17% of the adults in Brownsboro have a bachelor's degree or advanced degree.
+The education level of Brownsboro citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.17% of adults 25 and older in Brownsboro have a college degree.

 The per capita income in Brownsboro in 2022 was $29,069, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,276 for a family of four.
 However, Brownsboro contains both very wealthy and poor people as well.